189569400/insightconnect-workflows/workflows/Forward_Alerts_from_InsightIDR_to_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **update the last step with the channel name to suit your Slack environment** by editing the input with the preset text of `change_me` to match the channel to monitor.
+There is one workflow parameter you will need to configure in order to complete setup of your workflow:
+* `Slack Channel`: The Slack channel name in your environment where the workflow should send InsightIDR Alerts

-After the workflow was activated [create a new alert trigger in InsightIDR](https://docs.rapid7.com/insightidr/alert-triggers#configure-alert-triggers) and select all alert types that should be forwarded to Slack.
+After the workflow is activated [create a new alert trigger in InsightIDR](https://docs.rapid7.com/insightidr/alert-triggers#configure-alert-triggers) and select all alert types that should be forwarded to Slack.

 ### Usage